 - Portfolio development.

-Sounds established, right?
-So why do people keep claiming that John Casablancas is a scam?
+Sounds very established to me.
+So why on earth do people keep claiming that John Casablancas is a scam?

 Well, unfortunately it is based on the success rate of the students as well as the confusion brought about by the school in drawing a line between an agency and an educational institution.

-John Casablancas is a business, and there are two objectives of this institution – to make money and to attract students.
+John Casablancas is a business, and naturally there are two objectives of this institution – to attract students and generate an income.

 Attracting students may be in the form of hosting castings to recruit prospective students as well as acting as an agency for these students so as to make a percentage from their prospective careers.